 - Holly Day ("Being a Girl") is a Minneapolis-based poet whose recent collections include A Perfect Day for Semaphore and In This Place, She Is Her Own.

 - Gregg Dotoli ("Electric-less") is a white-hat hacker and poet whose collection Poetry Fob is available from Underground Books.

-- Dave Gregory ("Stray Cat in Venice", plus fotos on cover and on Page 3) is an associate editor with Exposition
+- Dave Gregory ("Stray Cat in Venice", plus fotos on Cover and Page 04) is an associate editor with Exposition

 Review.
 Check out Dave's pix on his website at courtlandavenue.wordpress.